 As you climb through each Season's in the Go Battle League, you'll find yourself being rewarded in a number of way.
 This includes set win rewards, Pokémon encounters and rewards for progressing to new a Rank.

 The specifics of rewards, especially the Pokémon encounters, tend to change from season to season, so it's always a good idea to read through this section at the beginning of each season, so that you know what's waiting for you.

-Under the new Ranking system, a number of ranks now only require you to complete one set of battles, be it win or lose, for you to progress to the next rank.
+Under the ranking system from Season 6 onwards, a number of ranks now only require you to complete one set of battles, be it win or lose, for you to progress to the next rank.
 These ranks have also been given specific reward tracks, which means you're guaranteed a certain type of reward for completing them.

 Below you can find these special ranks and the type of rewards you'll receive for completing them:

 - Rank 19 - Pokémon encounters and an Elite Fast TM

 Each set contains five matches, and you earn more rewards for each subsequent win, allowing you to win a total of five rewards if you win every match.

 Before you play, you can either earn basic (free) rewards or use a Premium Pass to earn a different set of rewards.
 These are usually more of the same reward types, or will see the order shuffled so it's easier to get certain rewards.

 You can see what the rewards in both the basic and premium sets are before you begin, so you can make the call of whether you want to spend a Premium Pass or not (after all, winning isn't guaranteed!).

 - Mystery Item (either a Sinnoh Stone, Charged TMs, Golden Razz Berry or Silver Pinap Berry